preetiail/practice_assignment/README.md

 # practice_assignment
-Creating a git as part of assignment
+Creating a repository as part of assignment